Polight/lego/docs/content/v1/advanced.md

 Let's write a Web Component that:

-- displays the full name of a user
+- displays the full name of a user,
-- shows a welcome text and the user
+- shows a welcome text and the user,
-- list all user's favorite fruit
+- list all user's favorite fruit,
-- toggles user registration
+- toggles user registration.

 **bricks/user-profile.html**